kazurayam/inspectus4katalon-sample-project/docs/index.md

 -   The Test Case [CURA/main](https://github.com/kazurayam/inspectus4katalon-sample-project/tree/master/Scripts/CURA/main/Script1667709715867.groovy) visits a single Web site

 -   You want to run Test Case "CURA/main" twice.
-You may wait for some duration (seconds, minutes, hours, …​) as long as you want.
+You may wait for some period (some seconds, minutes, hours, days, …​) as long as you want.
 You should determine how large the chronological gap should be; you are to determine when to run the 2nd time.

 -   It navigates through the site for a few web pages.